Achopper/services/README.md

 Nginx: Is an HTTP and reverse proxy server, a mail proxy server, and a generic TCP/UDP proxy server.

-vsFTPd: [very secure FTP daemon] Is an FTP server for Unix-like system, including Linux.
+FTP:  Is an FTP server for Unix-like system, including Linux.

 MariaDB: Is a database management system derived from MySQL with a GPL (General Public License).